Chart Color Schemes

 Infrastructure

-Bayswater - Embleton - Bedford has limited levels of nearby infrastructure activity, ranking in the 14thth percentile nationally
+Bayswater - Embleton - Bedford has limited levels of nearby infrastructure activity, ranking in the 15thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 38 projects that could affect the area.
-Notable ones include METRONET East Bayswater Redevelopment, Morley Galleria Shopping Centre Redevelopment, METRONET New Bayswater Station, and Eden Hill Local Centre Redevelopment.
-The following list details those most likely to be relevant.
+The performance of an area can significantly be influenced by changes to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 38 projects that are expected to impact the area.
+Notable projects include METRONET East Bayswater Redevelopment, Bayswater Apartments, Morley Galleria Shopping Centre Redevelopment, and METRONET New Bayswater Station.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.